Abimps/DSA-Capstone-Project/README.md

 TotalFields: 16 columns

 ### Tools used

-Ms 365 Excel for Data Cleaning and power Query
+- Ms 365 Excel for Data Cleaning and power Query( Download here)

-Pivot Tables and calculated columns for analysis and building of Dashboard
+- Pivot Tables and calculated columns for analysis and building of Dashboard

-Ms Power point for presentation
+- Ms Power point for presentation